Look Don't Touch

-"Look Don't Touch" (stylized in all caps) is a song written and performed by American singers, Odetari and Cade Clair, released as a single on May 17, 2023, through Artist Partner Group.
+"Look Don't Touch" (stylized in all caps) is a song written and performed by American rappers and singers, Odetari and Cade Clair, released as a single on May 17, 2023, through Artist Partner Group.
 The song was produced by Giomadx marking the first time Odetari made a song with a new producer and the fourth collaboration of the duo.

 Background and composition

 "Look Don't Touch" has a runtime of 2 minutes and 7 seconds, and was written by Odetari and cade clair, with the former handling the production.
 The song would gain traction on TikTok and rise to about 2-3 million streams across all platforms within one week of being released.
 The song's music video was directed by Miggy and was released on October 25, 2023.

 Release and reception

 "Look Don't Touch" was released on May 17, 2023, through Artist Partner Group for digital download and streaming.
 A few months later, a sped up and slowed and reverbed version was released on a side-account of Odetari.
 Additionally, a remix was released on September 25, 2023.
 The song was featured on Odetari's second EP XIII Sorrows.
 Katie Bain from Billboard noted that the track follows Odetari's trope of "eye-catching" song titles.
+It would be included in the year-end Hot Dance/Electronic Songs.